docker-hy/docker-hy.github.io/docs/part-1/section-3.md

 `docker pull quay.io/nordstrom/hello-world`

-So, if the host's name (here: `quay.io`) is omitted, it will pull from Docker Hub by default.
+So, if the alternative registry's name (here: `quay.io`) is omitted, it will pull from Docker Hub by default.

 NOTE: Trying the above command may fail giving manifest errors as the default tag latest is not present in quay.io/nordstrom/hello-world image.
 Specifying a correct tag for a image will pull the image without any errors, for ex.
 `docker pull quay.io/nordstrom/hello-world:2.0`